Poltergeist-ix/Project-Zomboid/docs/steamcmd-workshop-upload.md

 - To update an existing item the publishedfileid must be set and you must be the creator of the workshop item.
 - The remaining key/value pairs should be included in the VDF if the key should be updated.
 - The keys map to the various ISteamUGC::SetItem[...] methods.
+- It might be impossible to set tags with this methos.

 ## upload